Ethernet

 However, it is recommended to only use one service at a time to avoid conflicts and ensure proper network configuration.

-Enable or Disable systemd-networkd
+Enable or Disable Systemd-Networkd

 If you want to use another network management service, it’s good to know how to enable and disable the systemd-networkd service.
 You need to stop systemd-networkd prior to disable it.